FE8Dev/FE8RProject/FE8_arsenals.md

 Gets it in all T2

 ## Axe
 An axe that is effective against Shadow, Armor and Drenched enemies.
+Uses STR and RES for damage.

 From its third version onwards, it recovers part of damage dealt.